 - Install high pressure/low flow spray rinsers with automatic shut off for pot washing.

 - Adjust ice machines to dispense less ice if excess ice is produced.

 - Control flow of water to garbage disposer or consider eliminating the use of the disposer altogether.

 - Retrofit once-through water-cooled refrigeration and ice machines and incorporate into recirculating cooling loop wherever possible.

 - Consider life cycle costing and replacement of water using equipment such as dishwashers, refrigeration units and ice machines with water efficient and air-cooled models.

 Building Maintenance Tips:

 - Read water meters and submeter all major water using systems.
-Graph and analyze data to spot trends that could indicate leaks or malfunctioning equipment.

 - Locate and repair leaks.
 Develop a regular maintenance schedule and fix leaks immediately.

 - Check solenoid valves and switches on all water-using equipment periodically; repair or replace as necessary.